fastify/fastify-secure-session/README.md

 #### Security

 - Although the example reads the key from a file on disk, it is poor practice when it comes to security.
-Ideally, you should store secret/keys into a key management service like Vault, KMS or something similar and read them at run-time.
+Ideally, you should store secret/keys in a key management service like Vault, KMS, or something similar and read them at run-time.
 - Use `httpOnly` session cookie for all production purposes to reduce the risk of session highjacking or XSS.

 ## Using a secret